 There are two kinds of people in this world, those who know and love Stuffed Cabbage Rolls, and those who haven’t tried stuffed cabbage rolls.
 Either you’ve grown up with your family’s coveted recipe, or you haven’t.
-If you are among the latter, then you are truly missing out on a nutrient-packed comfort food.
+If you are among the latter, then you are truly missing out on a wonderful savory cabbage recipe.

 Although their specific origin is lost to the ages, Stuffed Cabbage Rolls are most definitely European, probably from the East and certainly from the underprivileged.
 But don’t let their humble beginnings deter you from their wholesome taste.
 Recipes for Stuffed Cabbage Rolls are as diverse as the peoples who carried them through generations.